 Market Assessments address specified market attributes such as customer or market actor awareness and attitudes, program activity, product and service availability, common practice, prices, new products, codes and standards, amount and distribution of energy savings, and market share of energy efficient products and services.
 Market assessments should be performed every few years to help gauge the success of the programs and to provide updated market information to inform changes to programs.
-Market assessments are also necessary to calculate savings from programs such as the Energy Star Products program.
+Market assessments are also necessary to calculate savings from programs for which savings have yet to be calculated such as the Energy Star Products program and to support estimated savings from other programs.